Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Changed fastzombies back to climbing walls with the secondary attack
     * Fixed fastzombie attack area to better hit moving players
     * Fixed some cvars were still not being applied after changed
+    * Fixed chemzombie not spawning with his green particles

 Changes from v1.11 Fix 1 -> v1.11 Fix 2
     * Added support for votemap addons